Germany (Air Force), Federal Republic of

 Appropriate and continuous aeromedical support is also an essential factor in successfully maintaining military flight operations at a deployed operating base.
 Special requirements thus apply with regard to the training, motivation and proficiency of flight surgeons stationed in the field.
 A deployed flight surgeon must also be capable of acting as Aeromedical Evacuation Coordinating Officer (AECO), providing the aeromedical expertise required by the casualty evacuation chain.

-A flight surgeon must have the abilities required to discharge the duties of Medical Director (MD) in all STRAT- and TACAIRMEDEVAC missions and, like the civilian senior emergency physician, to coordinate the civilian emergency medical services during airborne evacuation.
+A flight surgeon must have the abilities required to perform the duties of the Medical Director (MD) in all TacAE und StratAE missions and, like the civilian senior emergency physician, to coordinate the civilian emergency medical services during airborne evacuation.
 A Medical Crew Chief (MCC) is at hand to assist the flight surgeon.
 The flight crew also includes the Medical Device Technician, whose job it is to ensure that onboard medical equipment and material are both functional and safe.
 The direct medical treatment and monitoring of wounded, injured and sick personnel being transported by aircraft is provided by the specialists of the Bundeswehr Joint Medical Service.